onexincom/WordPress-OBD/readme.txt

 License URI: https://www.gnu.org/licenses/gpl.html
 Requires PHP: 5.6

-OBD BigData (Onexin BigData, referred to as OBD), a collection tool from the cloud that can simulate users publishing articles..
+ONEXIN BigData (referred to as OBD), a collection tool from the cloud that can simulate users publishing articles..

 == Description ==

-OBD BigData (Onexin BigData, referred to as OBD), a collection tool from the cloud that can simulate users publishing articles..
+ONEXIN BigData (referred to as OBD), a collection tool from the cloud that can simulate users publishing articles..

 == Installation ==